Th0rgal/server/README.md

 ## Transaction process

-- the spender or the receiver creates the ticket, set his password and share the link with the other party
+- the spender or the receiver creates a ticket, set his password and shares the link with the other party
 - the ticket creator defines the amount and confirm
 - the spender sends his bitcoin to a generated address
 - when the transaction is confirmed, the btc receiver sends his product or service